microsoft/pxt-arcade/docs/courses/csintro1/orientation/makecode-orientation.md

 3. Press left and right on the direction pad to move the space ship, and press a to fire the laser.
 4. Look at what happens when the laser collides with an asteroid.

-# TODO: Video showing creation of a new project
+# Video showing creation of a new project

 ## Student Task 2: Starting your own game
 1. Press the "Home" button in the upper left corner to return to the homepage